mne-tools/mne-bids/paper/paper.md

 information between the electrophysiology and MRI data, which allows for automatic computation of forward and inverse solutions.

-Users can easily install ``MNE-BIDS`` on all platforms via `pip` and `conda`, and its functionality is continuously tested on Windows and Linux.
+Users can easily install ``MNE-BIDS`` on all majorplatforms via `pip` and `conda`, and its functionality is continuously tested on Windows, OSX, and Linux.
 Other than three core dependencies for scientific computing (`numpy`, `scipy`) and handling of neurophysiological data (`mne`), ``MNE-BIDS`` has minimal dependencies, all of which are optional.
 The API of